bitaculous/favy/README.md

 Credits
 -------

-All credits goes to [Andreas Follmann], Favy is just a tiny wrapper for [Favicon Maker].
+All credit goes to [Andreas Follmann], Favy is just a tiny wrapper for [Favicon Maker].

 License
 -------